-He instantly became a regular in the side and in his first season with the Black Cats they went all the way to the reach the Division One Play-off finals.
-The game was against Charlton and it went all the way to extra-time and penalties, but agonisingly Sunderland lost out on promotion after they missed the seventh penalty.
+He instantly became a regular in the side and in his first season with the Black Cats they went all the way to the reach the Division One play-off final.
+The game was against Charlton and it went all the way to extra-time and penalties, but agonisingly Sunderland lost out on promotion after they missed the 7th penalty.

 They didn’t have to wait long until they grasped the top flight though, gaining promotion the following season as champions with 105 points.

 A £1.4 million move to Premiership Ipswich arose for Makin in 2001, but 78 League starts and three years later, he left the Premier League to play his football in the Championship for Leicester and then on loan at Derby.

 The versatile full-back signed on a one-year contract for the Royals during the summer of 2005 and deputised most notably for Nicky Shorey on the left side of a water-tight back four.